ShreyyVachhani/auth-forms/README.md

 # auth-forms
 This repository contains fully functional registration and login forms with robust client-side validation.
-The project showcases the implementation of user authentication using HTML, CSS, and JavaScript.
+The project showcases the implementation of user authentication using HTML, CSS, and Jquery.
 Key features include:

 - **Registration Form**: Users can register with an email and password, with real-time validation to ensure passwords match.
 - **Login Form**: Users can log in with their email and password, with validation for correct credentials.